pwestman/pwestman.github.io/README.md

 same thing for ground from pin 6 on the Broadcom Development Platform to each ground pin of the sensors.

+Drill a 1 inch hole in the centre of the 4 walls on the scale to allow the cables from the DHT11 sensors to run to the Broadcom Development Platform.
-Finally, attach the DHT11 sensor on each side of the hive’s housing to the pins as outlined in the table below (when facing the entrance):
+Finally, attach the DHT11 sensor on each side of the hive’s housing to the pins as outlined in the table below (when facing the entrance), running each cable through the hole in the same side.
+By running the cables through their own separate holes, this ensures there is minimal interference between other cables and the strain gauges.
+It also provides better cable management.

 | **Sensor** | **Broadcom Development Platform Pin (Board)** |
 |------------|-----------------------------------------------|